dogweather/forkful/content/en/swift/strings/removing-quotes-from-a-string.md

   \ or\u2026"
 lastmod: '2024-03-13T22:45:00.385126-06:00'
 model: gpt-4-1106-preview
-summary: "Removing quotes from a string means stripping out any quotation marks that\
+summary: Removing quotes from a string means stripping out any quotation marks that encase the content.
-  \ encase the content.
-We do this to sanitize inputs, prepare data for storage, or\u2026"
 title: Removing quotes from a string
 weight: 9
 ---